Affirming Christian Fellowship: Theology

-While there are other LGBT affirming Christian organizations (such as Q Christian Fellowship and The Reformation Project), TEN continues to focus on outreach specifically to the LGBTQ Evangelical community.
+While there are other LGBTQ affirming Christian organizations (such as Q Christian Fellowship and The Reformation Project), TEN continues to focus on outreach specifically to the LGBTQ Evangelical community.

 Annual conference

 Since 1988, TEN/ACF has hosted an annual conference including times of worship, keynote speakers, and workshops.
 The conferences have been held annually in different US cities, once always in the spring, then for a time both spring and early fall, and currently during late summer.
 Previous guests and speakers have included Marsha Stevens-Pino, Peggy Campolo, Tony Campolo, Ray Boltz, Stan Mitchell, Jay Bakker, Mark Tidd, and Kenny Bishop.